cristian-5/pixelfuck/readme.md

 frames.
 The delay is a hexadecimal value from `0` to `F` and it will be multiplied by `200ms`.
 For example, `F:@` will set the delay to `3.2s`.

-> I only chose the best submissions to go on my github display.